ForsbergPyschometrics/D3mirt/README.md

 function performs an EFA using with the help of the `mirt()` function, from the `mirt` package (Chalmers, 2012), with three factors as the default (`factors = 3`).
-After sorting the results following the model identification procedure the function finishes by presenting the model identification items.
+After sorting the results following the model identification procedure, the function finishes by presenting the model identification items.
 The function throws an error if no items can be located.
 Note that it is possible to use available factor loadings assigned to a data frame in the function call.
 This can be done by